 In late March, a group of seven U.S. citizens, represented by Justice Action Center, RAICES, and the Center for Immigration Law and Policy (CILP) at the UCLA School of Law, who have or are applying to sponsor noncitizens to come to the United States through the CHNV programs filed a motion requesting that Judge Tipton permit them to intervene in the lawsuit as defendants, so that they can defend the legality of the parole programs alongside the federal government defendants.
 Judge Tipton granted that motion on April 20.

 On May 12, 2023, Texas filed two motions: one to supplement its complaint to add claims regarding an unrelated policy issued by DHS two days prior, called the “Parole with Conditions” policy; and the other requesting a temporary restraining order (TRO) of that same policy (even though that policy was already subject to a Florida judge’s TRO issued the day before).
-Judge Tipton held a hearing (via zoom) that same day.
-During that hearing, Judge Tipton stated that, in light of the Florida TRO, he would not immediately consider the TRO and would permit regular briefing on Texas’s motion requesting permission to add to this case the unrelated claims regarding the parole memo.
-That briefing is currently scheduled to conclude on June 2.
+Following briefing, Judge Tipton denied the motion to supplement the complaint on the ground that the proposed supplemental complaint was not sufficiently related to the existing CHNV parole challenge; he denied the motion for a TRO as moot.

 Technical Summary